wxMaxima-developers/wxmaxima/info/wxmaxima.md

 *   Files are saved automatically on exit
 *   And the file will automatically be saved every 3 minutes.

+### Where is the configuration saved?

+If you are using Unix/Linux, a file `.wxMaxima` in your homedirectory is used for saving wxMaxima's configuration.
+(Since the filename starts with a dot, it will be a hidden file).

+If you are using Windows, the configuration will be stored in the registry.
+You will find the entries for wxMaxima at the following position in the registry: `HKEY_CURRENT_USER\Software\wxMaxima`

 * * *